neo4j/neo4j/python-embedded/README.rst

 Python bindings for embedded Neo4j
 =========================

-These are Python bindings for the Neo4j Graph Database.
+These are Python bindings for the embedded Neo4j Graph Database.

 Installation
 ------------